DeckofAdventures/TheGame/1_Mechanics/02_GMGuide.md

 <!--
 Needs a notes about
-  1. what a DM screen is, literally and metaphorically
+  1. what a GM screen is, literally and metaphorically
   2. checks - why this is how ppl interact with the world, why add randomness?
   3. resource management - move up from DofA specific.
 Flow state is achieved when we're at the peak of our ability and met with the exact level of challenge to fit our